Graduate Student, UC Berkeley Astronomy

 Electronic: casey under$c0r3 lam a7 berkeley d0t 3du*

 *Insert appropriate symbols, this is my attempt at foiling spambots.

 I am a finishing PhD candidate (graduating 2023) in the

 Department of Astronomy

 at UC Berkeley, where I work with Professor

-a bachelor's degree in math and physics (and also earned my
+I earned my bachelor's degree in math and physics (and also a

 A slightly longer biography can be found

 A PDF of my CV (current as of July 2022) can be found here.